TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Tutorials/CustomLinkBrowser.rst

 ..  include:: /ApiOverview/LinkBrowser/Tutorials/_CustomLinkBrowser/_GithubLinkBuilder.rst.txt

 The function :php:`AbstractTypolinkBuilder::build()` is called with the link configuration and data from the typolink function.
-If the link can be rendered it returns a new :php:`TYPO3\CMS\Frontend\Typolink\LinkResultInterface`.
+If the link can be rendered, it returns a new :php:`\TYPO3\CMS\Frontend\Typolink\LinkResultInterface`.
 The actual rendering of the link depends on the context the link is rendered in (for example HTML or JSON).

-If the link cannot be built it should throw an :php:`TYPO3\CMS\Frontend\Typolink\UnableToLinkException`.
+If the link cannot be built it should throw a :php:`\TYPO3\CMS\Frontend\Typolink\UnableToLinkException`.